top of page

 A timeline of contraception history

-The Mirena is a stand-out option thanks to amazing advancements in contraceptive management.
-Because it is a long-term option that doesn’t require much maintenance, the benefits include almost 100% effectiveness, long-term protection, and regulation of your period (or, in some cases, no period).
+The Mirena is a stand-out option thanks to incredible advancements in contraceptive management.
+Because it is a long-term option that requires minimal maintenance, the benefits include nearly 100% effectiveness, long-term protection, and regulation of your period (or, in some cases, no period at all).

 What is the Mirena?

-So I’m sure you are wondering, “What is the Mirena?”
-The Mirena is a t-shaped plastic device that is put into your uterus.
+So, I’m sure you're wondering, “What is the Mirena?”
+The Mirena is a T-shaped plastic device inserted into your uterus.
 It works by releasing a steady stream of hormones into your system that can prevent pregnancy for up to 7 years.

 How Does The Mirena Prevent Pregnancy?

-The Mirena works in a couple of ways.
+The Mirena works in a few ways.
 Firstly, it thickens the mucus in your cervix, which prevents sperm from reaching the egg and fertilizing it.
 Secondly, it thins out the lining of your uterus so that if an egg were to be fertilized, it would not be able to implant.
-Lastly, the hormones in Mirena stop the release of an egg, which is called ovulation.
-This means that your body will not release eggs to be fertilized.
+Lastly, the hormones in Mirena prevent the release of an egg, a process known as ovulation.
+This means that your body will not release eggs for fertilization.

 The Benefits of The Mirena